Shiga toxin-producing E. coli O157:H7 (STEC) outbreak associated with 7 Evergreens restaurants

 Infection with STEC can occur through consumption of undercooked ground beef and other beef products; unpasteurized (raw) milk, cheese, and juice; contaminated raw fruits, vegetables, sprouts and herbs; water contaminated with animal feces, or by direct contact with farm animals or their environment.
 Ready-to-eat foods can also be contaminated with STEC through contact with raw beef or raw beef juices in the kitchen.

 Symptoms of STEC include diarrhea (which often becomes bloody) and stomach cramps, with mild or no fever.
 Illness typically lasts several days and people can spread infection to others even after symptoms resolve.

 - STEC infections usually resolve in 5-7 days, but recovered individuals may still spread the bacteria.
 Up to one third of children may continue to excrete STEC for as long as 3 weeks.

-- People sick with suspected STEC infection should not work in food handling, patient care, or childcare settings, and children sick with suspected STEC infection should not attend daycare until they have seen a healthcare provider and been tested for STEC infection, even if their illness is mild.
-People with an STECinfection who work in or attend these sensitive settings must be cleared by Public Health before returning.
+- Ill persons with suspected STEC infection should not work in food handling, patient care, or childcare settings, and ill children with suspected STEC infection should not attend daycare until they have seen a healthcare provider and been tested for STEC infection, even if their illness is mild.
+Persons with STEC infection who work in or attend these sensitive settings must be cleared by Public Health before returning.

 General advice for reducing risk of contracting STEC: